Igangga/EarlyFieldDesign-Angga/README.md

 Based on the Master thesis of I Gusti Angga.
 When citing this work use: I Gusti, A. Automated Decision Support Methodologies for Field Development - The Safari Field Case.
 Master thesis.
 NTNU.
 2019

-Optimization routines in AMPL for finding optimal production and injection schedules, drilling schedules or recovery mechanism to maximize plateau or net present value.Read the document "General Information.pdf" for more information
+Optimization routines in AMPL for finding optimal production and injection schedules, drilling schedules or recovery mechanism to maximize plateau or net present value.
+Read the document "General Information.pdf" for more information

 -These routines are provided under the GNU General Public License Version 3.